Student mobility

 Students study visits outside international programmes and bilateral schemes

-The Public Scholarship, Development, Disability and Maintenance Fund of the Republic of Slovenia (Fund) provides scholarships for short-term mobility not included in the existing scholarship programmes in the scope of the Scholarships for study visits abroad of upper secondary students and staff.
-Candidates for this kind of scholarships are students on a study visit at a foreign institution that the student’s home educational institution in Slovenia had validated and recognised as part of the relevant study programme obligation.
-Public fund has been promoting with this programme the own initiative of students to search and set up new opportunities for mobility outside conventional scopes and programmes and tailored to the student’s study interest.
+The Fund provides scholarships for short-term mobility not included in the existing scholarship programmes in the scope of the Scholarships for study visits abroad of upper secondary students and staff.
+Candidates for this kind of scholarship are students on a study visit at a foreign institution that the student’s home educational institution in Slovenia had validated and recognised as part of the relevant study programme obligation.
+The Fund has been promoting with this programme the own initiative of students to search and set up new opportunities for mobility outside conventional scopes and programmes and tailored to the student’s study interest.

 The public fund makes a call for application in the scope of development agreements each year for candidates to receive scholarships for postgraduate Eastern Balkans students (target regions in the scope of the internationalisation strategy).
-In the cooperation with the Foreign Affairs Ministry, there are scholarships available to study in Slovenia for citizens of different countries recipients of the development support.
+In cooperation with the Foreign Affairs Ministry, there are scholarships available to study in Slovenia for citizens of different countries recipients of the development support.
 The citizenship, realm and field of study are specified with each public call separately.

 Assessment and recognition of knowledge

 Procedures are specified by the law on assessment and recognition of education and training, and relevant to international and national regulations and international agreements on recognition of education and training ratified by the Republic of Slovenia.
-The Assessment and recognition of education Act (en) that replaced the recognition procedures in Slovenia came into effect in 2004.
+The Assessment and Recognition of Education Act (en) that replaced the recognition procedures in Slovenia came into effect in 2004.

-Because of numerous amendments to the school systems and implementation of the Bologna system, the law had to be amended, in particular the provisions on recognition of education and training for employment purposes.
+Because of numerous amendments to the school systems and implementation of the Bologna system, the law had to be amended, the provisions on recognition of education and training for employment purposes.
 The amended act was adopted in 2011.

-In the scope of Erasmus+ and CEEPUS programmes, the background for recognition of learning outcomes and obligations realised during mobility the study agreement between the home institution, hosting institution and a student.
-The agreement signed before the departure specify content the student shall study abroad, obligations the student will have to complete, and the number of credit points awarded.
-The description of the scope and type of practical training is included in the agreement on training signed by all interested parties: home institution and hosting institution at which the student shall do the practical training abroad.
+In the scope of Erasmus+ and CEEPUS programmes, the background for recognition of learning outcomes and obligations realised during mobility is the study agreement between the home institution, hosting institution and a student.
+The agreement signed before the departure specifies the content the student shall study abroad, the obligations the student will have to complete, and the number of credit points awarded.
+The description of the scope and type of practical training is included in the agreement on training signed by all interested parties: the home institution and hosting institution at which the student shall do the practical training abroad.
 The European Credit Transfer and Accumulation System or comparable system facilitate the transfer of credit points and recognition of obligations realised abroad.

 Academic staff mobility